 Welcome to This Week In Compliance: GAN’s weekly news roundup, where we curate the latest stories on compliance and anti-corruption to keep you informed.
 This week we cover the latest legislation adopted by the EU Parliament on whistleblowers.
 Keep reading for this breaking story and find more news below:

 Whistleblower Legislation Adopted by European Parliament:

 The European Parliament adopted legislation on Tuesday that will dramatically expand whistleblower protections across the trading block.
-All organizations with more than 50 employees will be mandated to set up internal channels to allow reporting of irregularities. trading bloc.
+All organizations with more than 50 employees will be mandated to set up internal channels to allow reporting of irregularities.
 Employees will also be able to bypass internal channels completely in favor of reporting directly to the authorities, if they wish.
 The directive includes a presumption of retaliation when the employee is fired following the making of a disclosure.
 The bloc’s member states will now have two years to transpose the directive into national law.

 Former Volkswagen CEO charged in diesel emissions cheating scandal: